 In developing my own cultural intelligence, I’ve realized it’s easier to connect with other people authentically if I’m aware of my own default cultural habits.
 Some of those cultural habits are usually helpful, like when I use active listening or smile when I walk by another person.
 Other default habits are hurtful though, like how I might put distance between me and another person when I feel unsure of myself.

 Often, we’re unaware of our default cultural habits and how they hinder our ability to connect and sustain relationships that are critical to effectively navigating our home and work life.

-A way to be culturally self-aware
+A way to cultural self-awareness

-Majority culture is the most powerful, widespread, or influential group within a multicultural community of any type, whether it’s a home, school, office, non-profit, place of worship or country.
+Dominant culture is the most powerful, widespread, or influential group within a multicultural community of any type, whether it’s a home, school, office, non-profit, place of worship or country.

-Minority culture is a distinct group that coexists with but is perceived and treated as subordinate to the majority culture.
+Non-dominant culture is a distinct group that coexists with but is perceived and treated as subordinate to the majority culture.
 It’s often smaller in number (but not always) and is distinct from majority culture because of gender, generation, religion, race, disability or education, just to name a few.

 But the act of asking for help or clarity on the impact of our words or actions can actually have an endearing effect for majority culture people.
-In fact, people of minority cultures typically appreciate it when I take the time to ask about the impact of my words on them.
+In fact, people of non-dominant or under-represented cultures typically appreciate it when I take the time to ask about the impact of my words on them.
 It suggests I’m investing in understanding them and their experience on a deeper level, thus signaling I’m genuinely interested them as a person.